 Recreate Portillo’s Italian beef recipe in the comfort of your own home.
-It has thin-sliced slow-roasted chuck roast beef covered in a generous amount of rich savory beef gravy, and topped with spicy giardiniera pepper.
+It has thin-sliced slow-roasted chuck roast beef covered in a generous amount of rich savory beef gravy, and topped with sweet piquillo peppers.

 - Double-check your beef while slow-cooking, as you may need to add more broth to cover the beef.

 - Cholesterol: 107mg

 - Fiber: 2g

 - Iron: 8mg

 - Potassium: 641mg

 - Sodium: 986mg